 All business that socialtours.com travels & socialtreks.com adventures does is based on the following six values:

 Businesses are like families.
-Every person has a different role to play that when played well, creates a happy family.
+Every person has a different role to play, which, when played well, creates a happy family.
 Every individual deserves respect and each and every issue that a person has requires special attention.